slarse/slarse.github.io/content/blog/Programming/png_image_format/set_png_dpi.md

 as follows.

 > The PNG datastream consists of a PNG signature followed by a sequence of
 > chunks.
-It is the result of encoding a PNG image.

-It 's not hard to determine that the chunk we want to add to the image is the ancillary[ref]That's fancy speak for "optional"[/ref] [`pHYs` chunk](https://www.w3.org/TR/png-3/#11pHYs).
+Scanning through the available chunks, it seems like the ancillary[ref]That's fancy speak for "optional"[/ref] [`pHYs` chunk](https://www.w3.org/TR/png-3/#11pHYs) is the one where we can set pixel density for printing.
+I'm guessing "pHYs" is short for "physical".

+Quickly scanning through the PNG that I needed to amend[ref]The PNG chunk types are readable as plaintext.
+Open a PNG in any text editor that isn't afraid to read a file that isn't entirely plaintext, and you'll most often be able to tell if a chunk is present or not.[/ref], I could quickly determine that it simply lacked this chunk, so the task is simply to add it to the chunk sequence.
 But how do we know where to place it?
 And what it should look like?
 Let's dive into the format and find out.

 ## The PNG signature
 The signature makes up the first eight bytes of the file, and looks like this in